-Online and in person, I guide individuals interested in remembering, exploring, understanding, and excavating their dreams.
-My work with clients is rooted in Natural Dreamwork, a methodology that I consider a “naturalist” approach to dreams.
+Both online and in person (in New Jersey), I guide individuals interested in remembering, exploring, understanding, and excavating their dreams.
+My work with clients is rooted in Natural Dreamwork.
 (You can read more about Natural Dreamwork here.)

 When we are dreaming, our dreams often feel as “real” to us as our waking life experiences; sometimes even more real.